denten-books/plain-text/1-metaphor.md

 notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
 The
-actual instruments enabling the manipulation of image or word on the screen disappear entirely, giving rise to the immersive, interactive, first-person experience, without the feeling of mediation.
+actual instruments enabling the manipulation of image or word on the screen disappear entirely, giving rise to the immersive, interactive, first-person experience, without the experience of mediation.
 "The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," Norman et.al. write [@hutchins_direct_1986, 99].
 In